I just wanted a quick something to eat, folks. That’s it. And here we go…

 Next thing I know, this SUV the size of Baltimore comes barreling out of nowhere, heading straight toward me in MY lane.
 After pausing to briefly wet myself, I managed to survive by swerving into the official oncoming lane.
 The mammoth SUV didn’t even slow down or half-heartedly make a hand signal of apology, although there was a nice parting gift in the form of a beer can being tossed out the cracked passenger window.

 2. I was nearly killed, Part II.

-I drive the remaining two blocks to the shopping center at the rate of roughly three miles an hour, eyes darting about in search of anyone else too lazy to worry about not killing random strangers.
+I drive the remaining two backwoods blocks to the shopping center at the rate of roughly three miles an hour, eyes darting about in search of anyone else too lazy to worry about not running over random strangers.
 Breathing a sigh of relief as I turn into the comparative safety of the mammoth and bustling parking lot, I am stunned to see another renegade SUV approaching from the left, this one flying past her stop sign with enough force that the metal pole actually cracked.
 The car hurtled past the front of my own with just a whisper between us, evil mariachi music blaring.